alexandros84/Plagiarism-Checker-Part-I/README.md

 # Plagiarism-Checker-Part-I

-##### This app is designed to relieve the cognitive load teachers face in their hard task of educating the masses (for example, through the ability of running intraclass cheating checks) and to offer constructive insights in the way students appropriate new knowledge (through the ability for example to compare en mass, primary sources and assignments)
+##### This app is designed to relieve the cognitive load teachers face in their hard task of educating the masses (for example, through the ability of running intraclass cheating checks) while offering constructive insights about the way students appropriate new knowledge (through the ability for example to compare en mass, primary sources and assignments)

 *The goal is to decode the many faces of repetitive patterns in learning.*